What does Phoebe mean?

 Presented below is the birth name popularity of Phoebe for girls.
 Phoebe reached its highest position of #246 in the U.S. in the 1880s, and is at #298 presently.
 (2014 Birth Statistics)

 Below is a graphed analysis of the usage of the girl name Phoebe and affiliated names.
-Popular alternative forms of Phoebe (#298 in 2014) appearing in the Top 1000 are Phebe and Euphemia.
-Adoption of these girl names was at its highest during the years 1880-1889 (usage of 0.4437%) and has become much lower since (usage 0.234%, ▼47.3%), with the form Phebe becoming less stylish.
-Phoebe (#298) is the most fashionable name for newborns here, and there is also a rekindling in birth name usage for this name.
+Popular alternative forms of Phoebe (#298 2 years ago) appearing in the Top 1000 are Phebe and Euphemia.
+Adoption of these forms of Phoebe was widespread among parents during the years 1880-1889 (average #556) and is somewhat lower today (#766, ▼47.3%).
+Phoebe is the clear favorite, while Phebe has become less popular.
 (2014 Birth Statistics)